 - Viviscal Professional: 475 mg

-I was told Viviscal Professional (Viviscal Pro) is to be not sold to the public but rather only available through doctors or salons.
-That said, I did find Viviscal Pro on both Amazon and Ebay
+When I called the company, I was told Viviscal Professional (Viviscal Pro) is to be not sold to the public but rather only available through doctors or salons.
+That said, I did find Viviscal Pro on Amazon.

 Viviscal For Men

-I get a lot of questions about which hair growth supplements for men work.
+I get a lot of questions about which hair growth supplements are best for men.
 There is a version of Viviscal For Men.
 Here are the ingredients in Viviscal Extra Strength vs. Viviscal For Men side by side:

 |Viviscal Extra Strength||Viviscal For Men|